 - In a mixing bowl, mash bananas until smooth.

-- Add oats and honey; mix until thoroughly combined.
+Add oats, honey, vanilla, and half of the mini chocolate chips; mix until thoroughly combined.

-- Drop dough by large tablespoons onto previously prepared baking sheet.
+Drop one heaping tablespoon of cookie dough onto previously prepared baking sheet.

-- Add mini chocolate chips, resting them on top of the cookies with light pressure.
+- Add remaining mini chocolate chips, resting them on top of the cookies with light pressure.

-- Remove from freezer and bake cookies for 12 to 15 minutes, or until slightly browned on the edges.
+Bake cookies for 14 to 15 minutes, or until slightly browned on the edges.